 The Company was incorporated under the laws of the Province of Alberta on June 21, 1996 and continued into the Province of British Columbia and changed its name to CMC Metals Ltd. from Bellevue Capital Corp., on July 4, 2005.
-The Company was extra-territorially registered in the Yukon on September 14, 2005.
+The Company was extra-territorially registered in the Yukon on September 14, 2005, and Newfoundland and Labrador on April 1, 2021.